algolia/instantsearch/docs/src/components/SearchBox.md

 Name | Scope | Description
 ---|---|---
-default | `{ currentRefinement: String, isSearchStalled: Boolean, refine: String => void }` | Slot to override the DOM output
+default | `{ currentRefinement: String, isSearchStalled: Boolean, refine: String => void }` | Slot to override the DOM output loading-indicator | | Slot to override the loading indicator reset-icon | | Slot to override the reset icon submit-icon | | Slot to override the submit icon

 ## CSS classes